jwodder/rsrepo/README.md

       local Git repository's `origin` remote.

-- If the repostatus.org badge in `README.md` was set to "Active" earlier, then any "work-in-progress" topic is removed from the GitHub repository's topics, and if `publish` in `Cargo.toml` is additionally not `false`, the "available-on-crates-io" topic is added.
+- If the repostatus.org badge in `README.md` was set to "Active" earlier, then any "`work-in-progress`" topic is removed from the GitHub repository's topics, and if `publish` in `Cargo.toml` is additionally not `false`, the "`available-on-crates-io`" topic is added.

-- Prepare for development on the next version:
+- Development on the next version is started:

-    - Set the version key in `Cargo.toml` to the next minor version after the just-released version, plus a "-dev" prerelease segment.
+    - The version key in `Cargo.toml` is set to the next minor version after the just-released version, plus a "-dev" prerelease segment.

     - If a `CHANGELOG.md` file does not exist, one is created with a section for the release that was just made (with text set to "Initial release").